-Vladislav Horobets has recently shared a demoscene where users get a chance to shoot a wide range of beautiful stylized projectiles.
-He talked about his trails and VFX production in Unity, and gave general advice for learners.
+Vladislav Horobets shared how he created his beautiful stylized projectiles, talked about VFX production in Unity, and gave general advice for learners.

 Hi!
 My name is Vladislav Horobets, I’m also known under the nickname ErbGameArt.
 I’m from Ukraine, 21 years old.
 In school days I enjoyed playing RPGs, especially those epic moments when a player smashes enemies with AOE spells.
 Probably, it was one of the main reasons why VFX became my profession.